SamsonFHNW/HabitTrackerRP-Habit-Tracker-Reference-Project/HabitTrackerRP fin/README.md

 ---

+1. 🌱 HabitTrackerRP – Habit Tracker Reference Project (Console)

+This project is created for the course Programming Foundations (FHNW, BSc BIT).
-# 1. 🎯 Project Goal
+Project Goal

 The goals of HabitTrackerRP are to: